Carin Wilson: Furniture portfolio

-In 1982, Wilson moved his family to Auckland to be closer to his Māori roots in Whakatane The relocation also brought him closer association with Auckland's design and art community.
+In 1982, Wilson moved his family to Auckland to be closer to his Māori roots in Whakatāne The relocation also brought him closer association with Auckland's design and art community.
 John Parker (ceramics) and Terry Stringer (sculpture) provided segues to exhibition opportunities, and once his studio was established in Mount Eden, he continued to be a prolific and accomplished furniture maker.

 One of Wilson's major commissions was for the Queen Elizabeth II Arts Council headquarters in Wellington.
 In 1985 nine furniture makers were invited to submit designs for three projects: a boardroom table and sixteen chairs, furniture for the director's office, and furniture for the reception area and offices.
 After a two-stage selection process, Wilson was awarded the boardroom project.
 The brief for the table stated that it must be multi-purpose, accommodating both small and large meetings.
 The chairs were an adaptation of a design that the Department of Foreign Affairs commissioned from Wilson as New Zealand's gift to the new Republic of Vanuatu.

 In addition to these precisely-crafted functional pieces, Wilson created alternative forms of furniture that explored narrative.
 These were exhibited at the annual 'Artiture' furniture exhibitions (1987-1993) in Auckland, where the participants aimed "to design furniture that was art, not constricted by the necessity of the pieces having to be a commercial proposition".
 The primary example in Wilson's Artiture oeuvre was Royal Pain in the Arse, a chair whose literal pointed humour made reference to the Crown.
 Also in the narrative vein, Lair for a Lounge Lizard, created for the Contemporary Furniture Show at the Auckland Museum in 1988, explored the new notion of the home office.
 Lair was not selected for display in the Contemporary Furniture Show, prompting Wilson and other rejected designers to stage a salon de refusés at the Gow Langsford Gallery.
 The publicity generated by the furore surrounding the Australian judge's selection contributed to the Auckland Museum exhibition and its alternative being noteworthy events in the history of New Zealand studio furniture.
 The works of a number of the exhibitors in the 1992 Artiture display at the Museum were purchased and selected to tour through five cities in Japan in 1993.

 The last major exhibition of furniture in New Zealand took place at the Dowse Art Museum in Lower Hutt in 1997.
 Entitled Framed it was co-curated by Wilson and Humphrey Ikin.
 The display, consisting of the work of 23 studio furniture makers, was described by Ikin as "a slice through to highlight this cross-section: the work of younger designers who had not exhibited previously, alongside the not so young; experienced practitioners beside recent design graduates".
 Although there have been regional exhibitions and gallery shows dedicated to individual makers, Framed spelled the end of national visibility for studio furniture.